-1. Prioritize – make a list of each person you want to give to this Christmas season.
+Make a list of each person you want to give to this Christmas season.
 Next put them into a giving category.
-Category A, B, or C. Category A are close family and friends.
-Category B are “not so close” family and friends.
-Category C are people who you think you owe a nice thank you gesture to like your hairdresser, teacher and dog groomer.
+Category A, B, or C. Category A is close family and friends.
+Category B is “not so close” family and friends.
+Category C are people who you would like to give a nice thank you gesture to like: your hairdresser, teachers, and dog groomer.

-2. Get creative – The people on the “C” list are the perfect group of people to receive a creative gift.
+The people on the “C” list are the perfect group of people to receive a creative gift.
 What about a nice plate of cookies, or a small gift certificate, or maybe even a nice homemade card with a thoughtful message.

 We would love to hear any other suggestions you have to stay out of debt this Christmas – just comment below!

-Make this a wonderful debt free, fight free Christmas Season this year.
+Make this a wonderful, debt free, fight-free Christmas Season this year.

 Scott & Bethany Palmer